-The Toronto Marlies had just lost their third-straight on the road by a score of 3-1 to the Providence Bruins, and they were bound for a rebound the next night in Springfield against the Thunderbirds.
+The Toronto Marlies just lost their third-straight on the road by a score of 3-1 to the Providence Bruins, and they were bound for a rebound the next night in Springfield against the Thunderbirds.

 His new (and former) club and teammates were waiting for him three-and-a-half hours down the I-95, preparing for a meeting with the New York Islanders in Brooklyn that night.

+Grab your gear, grab a bite, and get moving.
 There was a lot to unpack about the trade, but even more to pack before hitting the road.

 "I got a car around one o'clock, so I had to pack up, get something to eat, and get ready to come here," Gagner said.
 "I pulled in around four-thirty, so I had some time to get my gear all situated and get ready."

 After arriving at the Barclays Center prior to puck drop, the new threads he found hanging in his newly-minted Oilers stall were anything but new.